Techtonica/curriculum/react-js/styling-react.md

 ### Guided Practice

 > #### Let's create a simple div, and style it using inline CSS and flexbox.
-Then we will achieve same using External CSS and Bootstrap separately.
+Then we will achieve same using external CSS and Bootstrap separately.

 - First, we need to create a React application.
 	- Create a React app using create React app command. `npx create-react-app`.